 ‘Making movies can be murder’

-Effects is released on Blu-ray on August 22, 2017, via American Genre Film Archive (AGFA).
+In the US, Effects was released on Blu-ray on August 22, 2017, via American Genre Film Archive (AGFA).
 It was transferred in 4K from the only 35mm print in existence.
 Charles Forsman designed the reversible artwork above.
 Special features:

 ” …the “real” activities are seemingly being guided by an off screen presence instructing certain characters what to do – a sort of Survivor for horror geeks.
 This gives the film a certain grandeur belied by its meager budget; it also has a discombobulating effect – purposeful, and not due to any continuity or story issues one would normally associate with a low budget effort.”
 Daily Dead

 ” …the film plays like a good example of the (then-waning) grindhouse era, mixing violence and sexy bits to hang them up on a rather thin storyline […] And while the film isn’t perfectly structured by any means, it does feature a highly original and rather exciting finale, plus in a macabre way it does anticipate today’s fascination with reality TV.”
 Search My Trash

 “The multi-layered script must have been good for everyone to jump onboard with good intentions, but what results on-screen is only half-successful.
 Approaching subject matter like a snuff film, which is surefire exploitation material, writer/director Dusty Nelson seems instead interested in creating a “what is real, what is fantasy?” mindf*ck for the audience.”
 DVD Drive-In

 “I really enjoyed Effects up to a point.
 I loved how director Dusty Nelson got you wrapped up in the minutia of low budget filmmaking.
 Having been on a few film sets before, a lot of what I saw rang true.
 In fact, once the “plot” involving snuff films kicks in (about an hour into the movie), it actually kinda ruins everything.”
 The Video Vacuum